 Stress Testing is performed on any software application, which needs to be validated for its sturdiness and dependability under different atmospheres and situations.
 During the dynamic stress testing process on the software application, it is also essential to observe and validate the failure management or error handling methods used in the application development process.
 This involves hitting the application with extreme conditions and observing the behavior of the application for those conditions.

 Most of us will be pondering over the reasons to perform Stress Testing.
 So before moving any further, let us first discuss some important reasons for subjecting the application under test to Stress Testing.

 - The very first reason is to test for a data recovery option in case of system failure.
 During Stress Testing, the tester verifies that the system will store the data or not so as to recover it later before it crashes.

-- It also helps in verifying if the system will print meaningful error messages during the time it fails or crashes.
+- It also helps verify if the system will print meaningful error messages when it fails or crashes.
 The objective here is to receive an error that is self-explanatory and general in nature instead of printing any random exception generated at the backend.

-- Another useful reason for subjecting an application under test is to be able to monitor the performance and behaviour of the system during the time of unexpected failures or crash.
+- Another useful reason for subjecting an application under test is to monitor the system’s performance and behavior during the time of unexpected failures or crash.

 Aim/Significance of Stress Testing